GeneralBunny/GettingAndCleaningDataProject/CodeBook.md

    A full description of the data is available at this website: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+* Explanation of the data file
+  *  activity_labels.txt: Dimensioin 6*2 (6 rows, 2 columns).
+The first column is number 1 to 6, and the second column is the corresponding
+activity names.
+  *  features.txt:
+  *  README.txt: more information abou the files and data
+  *  features_info.txt: more information about the features (variables).

 ## Variables
 *  subject: number from 1 to 30, represents the subjects (volunteers) who did the experiments.
 The training data were collected from 21 volunteers and the test data were collected by 9 volunteers.